deyoungbryce/KeymastersKeepGames/README.md

 - In a (random gamemode) game, deal 30000 player damage using (random god)
 - In a (random gamemode) game, mitigate 30000 player damage using (random god)
 - Win a game of Assault using a (magical OR physical) God
-- Hold 3 buffs at one time in (random jungle map) with (random god): Difficult
+- Hold 3 buffs at one time in (random jungle map) with (random god) | Difficult
-- In a (random gamemode) game, get First Blood: Time-Consuming, Difficult
+- In a (random gamemode) game, get First Blood | Time-Consuming, Difficult
-- Win a game with (random god) with the following build: (random starter), (6 random items): Time-Consuming, Difficult
+- Win a game with (random god) with the following build: (random starter), (6 random items) | Time-Consuming, Difficult